microsoft/sqlworkshops/sql2019lab/README.md

 - Ensuring data is highly available
 - Reducing costs of expensive data movement applications
 - Choosing different platforms for SQL Server and taking advantage of containerized applications.
+- Learning tools and techniques to modernize and migrate to SQL Server 2019

 <p style="border-bottom: 1px solid lightgrey;"></p>